-Figure 3 Sample R22CR0102, collected earlier this year by Coda, is located approximately 90m north of the DDIP line at the Rebound 2 trend, and contains 5.02% Cu and 3.72g/t Ag.
-Mineralisation is comprised of malachite rimming large scale bornite crystals within Corella Formation.
+Figure 3 Sample R22CR0102, collected earlier this year by Coda, is located approximately 90m north of the DDIP line at the Rebound 2 trend, and contains 5.02% Cu and 3.72g/t Ag1.
+Mineralisation is comprised of malachite rimming weathered, coarse ex-bornite crystals (now largely converted to copper oxides, oxyhydroxides and possible carbonates accounting for approximately 10% of the rock mass) within Corella Formation.
 Similar sulphide mineralisation at depth, below the base of oxidation, could explain the DDIP anomalism identified during the survey.